kwaldenphd/race-surveillance-education/README.md

 ## Prompt 1: School Policies/Regulations

-As we see across this week's readings, policies around racialized surveillance tech (facial recognition, SROs, etc) is often highly localized and coordinated at the district/community level.
+As we see across this week's readings, policies around racialized surveillance tech (facial recognition, SROs, etc) are often highly localized and coordinated at the district/community level.

 For example, the South Bend Community School Corporation has been having an ongoing conversation around the role of SROs leading up to the approval of an agreement in December 2021.
 Sources of related information include...
 - [SBCSC website](http://sb.school/)